The savings rate formula

 Where to find savings rate gains

-The most high-leverage moves are usually housing, transportation, and food — in that order.
-A household that moves to a lower-cost city, drives an older car, and cooks at home can often add 15-20 percentage points to its savings rate without dramatically reducing quality of life.
+A household that addresses even two of these categories can often add 15–20 percentage points to its savings rate without dramatically reducing quality of life.

 The savings rate ceiling